OpenINF/openinf.github.io/CODE_OF_CONDUCT.md

 - Respect people, their identities, their culture, and their work.
 - Be kind.
 Be courteous.
 Be welcoming.
 - Listen.
-Consider and acknowledge people's points before responding.
+Consider and acknowledge people’s points before responding.

 If any OpenINF community member violates this code of conduct, maintainers may remove issues, comments, PRs, or block accounts.
 There is a zero tolerance